pivotal/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 # Working with Bitnami Services

-In this tutorial, you adopt the role of application operator and learn how to discover, claim, and bind services to your application workloads.
+In this tutorial you learn how [application operators](../reference/terminology-and-user-roles.hbs.md#ao) can discover, claim, and bind services to application workloads.

 Tanzu Application Platform has four pre-installed services, which are MySQL, PostgreSQL, RabbitMQ, and Redis.
 The corresponding Bitnami Helm Chart backs each of these services.